MelonKony/millmint/content/utopia/vekllei.md

 **Vekllei** is a utopia and superstate in the Atlantic Ocean, which means it is social dream that explores new systems of living through a flexible alternate history.
 Set ostensibly in Iceland, the history and geography of Vekllei is radically different from our own.
 It is also the home of all of Vekllei's [major characters](/utopia/characters).
 {{</hint>}}

-The **Commonwealth of Vekllei**, commonly **Vekllei**, is a supranational commonwealth of constituent countries[^1] bound closely together by shared geographic and political features.
+The **Commonwealth of Vekllei**, commonly **Vekllei** or the **4th Commonwealth**, is a supranational commonwealth of constituent countries[^1] bound closely together by shared geographic and political features.
 Most members are island countries in the Atlantic and Caribbean oceans, and are characterised by societies engaging in [Floral economics](/utopia/vekllei/#economy), municipalism, third-way diplomacy and utopian metaphysics.
 Most extraordinarily, the people of the Commonwealth do not use money.

 The name *Vekllei* refers most commonly to the country of Vekllei, situated in the North Atlantic, which is both its founder and most prosperous and populated member-state.
 In total, 24 million people live across its member-states.
 As an advanced and prosperous society, the Commonwealth represents a major regional power and maintains the ability to project power overseas.
 Like most countries, Vekllei is a nuclear power and employs fission in both industrial and military contexts.